 "The Kabuki Strength New Generation Power Bar is an outstanding all-purpose power bar that delivers performance and aesthetics.
 While it's a pricey barbell, it is a premium bar that will last a lifetime."

-The GOAT himself, Ed Coan stopped by the Kabuki Strength booth when we were down at the US Open in San Diego and had this to say about our new generation bars…
+The GOAT himself, Ed Coan stopped by the Kabuki Strength booth when we were down at the US Open in San Diego a few years back and had this to say about our new generation bars (a prototype at the time)…

 For anyone who has this bar or experience with it during deadlift dose it have a ton of whip or minimal?